Nominated Member of Parliament

-A Nominated Member of Parliament (NMP) is a member of the Parliament of Singapore who is appointed by the president.
+A Nominated Member of Parliament (NMP) is a non-partisan member of the Parliament of Singapore who is appointed by the president to contribute independent and diverse perspectives to parliamentary debates.
 They are not affiliated to any political party and do not represent any constituency.
-There are currently nine NMPs in the Parliament.
+The scheme was introduced in 1990 as part of constitutional amendments aimed at broadening the representation in Parliament beyond that provided by elected Members of Parliament (MP) and Non-constituency Members of Parliament (NCMP).
+NMPs are appointed by on the recommendation of a Special Select Committee of Parliament, which evaluates candidates nominated by the public and various functional groups.